ipfs-inactive/developer-meetings/sessions/poster-making/README.md

 [IPFS Dev Meeting](../../README.md) | [Sessions](../README.md) | Poster Making

-# Sessions: Poster-Making and Poster Viewing
+# Poster-Making and Poster Viewing

 Have fun working in small groups to create posters and other documentation, then give a one-minute presentation of your work.
 [Original proposal and discussion of the format ipfs/conf#43](https://github.com/ipfs/conf/issues/43).